xdeama/personal-site-hugo/hugo/content/en/_index.md

 {{< row-end >}}

-At DenktMit, we collectively build what would be too complex, risky, or costly alone, while each of us maintains our entrepreneurial independence.
+At DenktMit, we are working together to build an environment that would be too complex, risky or costly to create on our own, while each of us retains our entrepreneurial independence.